ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

   by the rules -- users of such modules will benefit from fine-grained effect tracking in the types.

-In fact we may even implement an "unrestricted IO" effect intentionally, in the same vein as ``MonadIO``.
+In fact we may even provide an "unrestricted IO" effect intentionally, in the same vein as ``MonadIO``.

 ::

-  module IOEff (HasIO, runIO, performIO) where
+  module Eff (Eff(runEff), eff, HasIO, runEffWithIO, performIO) where

-  -- imports...
+  -- Eff definitions...

   data scoped IOK = ()

   type HasIO = Scoped IOK

-  -- | Run an 'Eff' action in which arbritrary IO is possible through 'performIO' runIO :: (HasIO => Eff r) -> Eff r runIO = withValue @IOK ()
+  -- | Start an 'Eff' computation in which arbitrary IO is possible through 'performIO' runEffWithIO :: (HasIO => Eff a) -> IO a runEffWithIO k = withValue @IOK () (runEff k)

   -- | Perform an arbitrary IO action inside an 'Eff' one (the equivalent of 'liftIO') performIO :: HasIO => IO a -> Eff a performIO = eff (Proxy @IOK)

-Now unrestricted IO is possible, but it must happen within a ``runIO`` continuation and requires the ``HasIO`` constraint:
+Now unrestricted IO is possible, but it must happen within a ``runEffWithIO`` continuation and requires the ``HasIO`` constraint:

 ::